Download a printable copy of this fact sheet here.

-- Develop home programs and instruct patients, family members, and caregivers in how to use the programs to continue rehabilitation after discharge.
+- Develop home programs and instruct patients, family members, and caregivers in how to use them to continue rehabilitation after discharge.

 - Fabricate or provide assistive devices and protective orthoses and splints, and train patients in their use, to promote healing and maximize independence.

 - Where applicable, teach specific techniques for functional mobility (e.g., safe car transfers).

 - Assist patients in organizing their daily activities to maximize performance, including self-care, home management, leisure, and community and social participation.

 - Teach stress management techniques and coping skills.

 - Address the needs of clients in behavioral or mental health units who also have physical impairments.

 - Develop protocols for and facilitate therapy groups to address goal setting, community re-entry strategies, sleep hygiene, prevocational skills, body image issues, and basic to advanced ADLs such as money management.